LiamHz/public-notes/fusion-rate/fusion-rate.md

 **RECAP**

 - Fusion is the combining of two hydrogen isotopes, often Deuterium and Tritium, to release an immense amount of energy
-- Binding energy is the amount of energy released when a nuclei is separated into its constituents
+- Binding energy is the amount of energy released when a nuclei is separated into its component parts
 - The binding energy curve and $E=mc^2$ shows that combining two light nuclei into a nuclei with a higher binding energy releases LOTS of energy
-- The Coulomb Force, a repulsive force between two like charged particles, prevents nuclei from fusing and increases the closer and closer the two nuclei get together
+- The Coulomb Force, a repulsive force between two like charged particles, prevents nuclei from fusing and increases the closer the two nuclei are to each other
 - At a certain distance called the Coulomb Barrier, the nuclear strong force overtakes the Coulomb Force and allows fusion to occur.
-It's an attractive short range forces that binds the nucleons (protons and neutrons in a nucleus together)
+It's an attractive short range forces that binds the nucleons (protons and neutrons in a nucleus) together
-- For a particle to overcome the Coulomb Barrier, an immense amount of energy measured by the coulomb barrier's height is needed.
+- For a particle to overcome the Coulomb Barrier, an immense amount of energy measured by the Coulomb Barrier's height is needed.
 Sometimes, particles can tunnel through the barrier without enough to energy.
-Even so, this is what makes fusion difficult.
+Even so, this is what makes fusion difficult

 Now that we've gone through some of the basics of what fusion is, we're going to calculate how often fusion occurs.